How to carry out an Informal Meeting

-- Identify specific examples to draw upon within the meeting e.g. details of conduct or performance issues.
+- Identify specific examples to draw upon within the meeting e.g. details of where performance is falling short of expectations.

-- Choose a private location and provide adequate time to discuss/explore the issues.
+- Choose a private location and provide adequate time to discuss/explore the concerns.

 - Briefly identify what you wish to discuss at the meeting.

-- Hold an informal meeting, advising that this an informal meeting aimed at supporting the individual in addressing specific concerns and/or reaching and maintaining necessary standards/expectations.
+- Hold an informal meeting, reaffirming that this an informal meeting aimed at supporting the individual in addressing specific concerns and/or reaching and maintaining necessary standards/expectations.

-- Outline the impact these concerns are having on the department/area of work.
+- Constructively explain concerns, providing factual examples and describe the impact these concerns are having on the department/area of work.

 - Ensure that some positive feedback is provided, where possible.

-- Acknowledge any factors beyond the employee’s control.
+- Acknowledge and consider any factors beyond the employee’s control.

 - Clearly explain relevant expectations and the need for sustained improvement.